célibat épanouissement solo

 • New connections: join Meetup groups

-Action: Make a list of the 5 people who make you feel good and plan a contact with each of them this month.
+Action: Make a list of the 5 people who make you feel good and plan to get in touch with each of them this month.

-9. Embraced solo pleasures: an art of living
+9. Embraced solo pleasures: a way of life

-• Dining alone: sit at the bar for more conviviality
+• Solo dining: sit at the bar for a more sociable experience

-• Going to the movies alone: choose daytime screenings for a different ambiance
+• Solo cinema: choose daytime screenings for a different atmosphere

-• Solo travel: start with an easy European capital or if your language skills aren't completely "fluent", a domestic getaway
+• Solo trips: start with an easy European capital or, if your language skills aren't quite "fluent", a getaway within France

-10. The winning mindset: singleness = full of life
+10. The winning mindset: being single = full of life

 Change your perspective: